Femizons

 Femizon is the name of two fictional groups appearing in American comic books published by Marvel Comics.

 Fictional team history

 Earth-712 Femizons

-The first group to be called Femizons were the women of Femizonia, a gynarchic future world in an alternate timeline where women had become Amazon-like warriors, ruling over male slaves.
-It was this world that produced Thundra, a recurring enemy, and later ally, of The Thing.
+The first group to be called Femizons consist of the women of Femizonia, a gynarchic future world in an alternate timeline where women had become Amazon-like warriors, ruling over male slaves.
+Thundra, a recurring enemy and ally of the Fantastic Four, originates from Earth-712.

 Earth-616 Femizons

-The second group to be called Femizons was a group of all-female supervillains in the Marvel Comics universe.
+The second group to be called Femizons is a group of all-female supervillains on Earth-616.
 They were enemies mainly for Captain America, and their goal was to conquer Earth and create a utopia where women ruled.
 Led by Superia, who claimed to be inspired by stories of Thundra's Femizons, the group consisted of a large number of established female criminals and super villainesses.
 Superia gained Blackbird, Iron Maiden, MODAM, Moonstone, and Nightshade as her lieutenants.